Risk Factors Dashboard

 Our competitors have greater resources and experience than us, and if we are not able to compete, our business, financial condition and results of operations will be substantially adversely affected.

-The Company depends on key personnel to manage its business effectively, and an inability to retain its key employees and plan for management succession could adversely impact the Company’s ability to compete.19 Table of ContentsThe Company depends on key personnel to manage its business effectively, and an inability to retain its key employees and plan for management succession could adversely impact the Company’s ability to compete.
+The Company depends on key personnel to manage its business effectively, and an inability to attract and retain key employees and plan for management succession could adversely impact the Company’s ability to compete.The Company depends on key personnel to manage its business effectively, and an inability to retain its key employees and plan for management succession could adversely impact the Company’s ability to compete.

 The Company’s success depends on the efforts, abilities, and expertise of its senior management and other key personnel.
+There can be no assurance that the Company will be able to attract or retain such employees, and the loss of important personnel could damage its ability to execute its business strategy.
 There can be no assurance that the Company will be able to retain such employees, and the loss of important personnel could damage its ability to execute its business strategy.
-There can be no assurance that the Company will be able to retain such employees, and the loss of some could damage its ability to execute its business strategy.
 Competition for skilled personnel is intense, and the Company may not be able to attract or retain additional qualified employees.

 In addition, our ability to execute our growth strategy is dependent upon our ability to retain our Chief Executive Officer, Shahram Askarpour.
 Mr. Askarpour’s skills and expertise are important to the Company’s ability to expand its operations into different markets and further its acquisition strategy.
 However, there is much competition in the aerospace market for qualified executives such as Mr. Askarpour.
 If we are unable to retain integral members of our executive team, our competitive position in the market, relationships with potential partners, and our ability to execute our strategic business plan may be adversely affected.

-The Company’s future success will depend in part on its ability to implement and improve its operational, administrative and financial systems and controls and to manage, train and expand its employee base.
+The Company’s future success will depend in part on its ability to implement and improve its operational, administrative and financial systems and controls and to manage, train and expand its employee base.19 Table of ContentsThe Company’s future success will depend in part on its ability to implement and improve its operational, administrative and financial systems and controls and to manage, train and expand its employee base.
 The Company cannot provide assurance that current and planned personnel levels, systems, procedures and controls will be adequate to support its current and future customer base.
 In such a circumstance, the Company may not be able to fully capitalize on existing and potential market opportunities.
 Similarly, the Company plans to further enhance in sales and distribution capabilities in the retrofit markets.
 It will be expensive and time consuming for the Company to hire a larger sales force for government and defense sales, and it may not be successful in finding appropriately qualified candidates that are able to implement the Company’s strategy.

 Any delays or difficulties encountered in maintaining a sufficient workforce could impair the Company’s ability to attract new customers or maintain its relationships with existing customers.
 In addition, effective succession planning is important to our long-term success.
 Failure to ensure effective transfers of knowledge and smooth transitions involving senior management and other key personnel could hinder the execution of our strategic planning.